oauth-wg/oauth-sd-jwt-vc/draft-ietf-oauth-sd-jwt-vc.md

 ## Examples

-The following is a non-normative example of a presentation of the SD-JWT shown above including a Key Binding JWT:
+The following is a non-normative example of a presentation of the SD-JWT shown in Section 3.3.
+In this presentation, the Holder provides only the Disclosure for the claim `address` including a Key Binding JWT.
+Other claims are not disclosed to the Verifier:

 <{{examples/01/sd_jwt_presentation.txt}}

-In this presentation, the Holder provides only the Disclosure for the claim `address`.
-Other claims are not disclosed to the Verifier.

 The following example shows a presentation of a (different) SD-JWT without a Key Binding JWT: